Back to Health News & Stories

 Let it be known: there is nothing wrong with playing video games.
 In fact, studies show that video games can build teamwork skills, boost creativity, reduce stress, and improve problem-solving.
 Not to mention, after a year of being inside, online gaming allowed our kids to socialize and connect with their friends.

 But it's about balance, right?
 The key is finding that sweet spot so they're not draining away their days glued to the Nintendo Switch.
-Here are some quick tips to ensure the gamers in your life play responsibly:
+If you find yourself wondering how to limit video game time for kids, here are some quick tips to ensure the gamers in your life play responsibly.

 1. But first, homework.